 But what about not-so-modern holster materials, like classic leather?
-Leather is timeless, and not going anywhere anytime soon, at least in the gun sphere.
+Leather is timeless, and not going anywhere anytime soon, at least in the gun-sphere.
+Are leather holsters safe?

 While not as invulnerable as kydex, leather is still strong, soft to the touch, malleable and well-suited to forming around odd shapes like guns.
 This living link to bygone eras remains extremely appealing to many shooters and even has a few special perks that can recommend it.

 But the big question is, in the face of stronger, lighter, more durable and cheaper kydex, is leather still worth it as a holster-making material, or are we just clinging to the old ways for nostalgia’s sake?
 In this article, I will try to answer that question as honestly as I can.